Gilgo Beach serial killer suspect Rex Heuermann charged with three murders – live

-Gilgo Beach murders – live: Rex Heuermann sobs in court hearing over Long Island serial killing
+Investigators running surveillance on Rex Heuermann at the Manhattan office where he worked as an architect watched him throw the pizza box away, according to court documents.

-Suffolk County authorities were on the scene of suspect Rex Heuermann’s home in Massapequa Park on Friday morning ahead of a press conference scheduled for 4pm EST
+The team grabbed a leftover pizza crust and had it swabbed and analysed by a forensics lab.
+Prosecutors say that the tested sample matched a mitochondrial DNA profile from a male hair collected off burlap recovered from the body of Megan Waterman.

-Manhattan architect Rex Heuermann has pleaded not guilty to six counts of murder in connection with the infamous Gilgo Beach serial killings.
+Meanwhile, the Manhattan architect has pleaded not guilty to six counts of murder in connection with the infamous Gilgo Beach serial killings.

 The Suffolk County District Attorney’s office released charging documents on Friday confirming Mr Heuermann, of Massapequa, as the suspected serial killer who targeted sex workers and dumped their bodies along remote Long Island beaches.